 Do you want to take jaw-dropping black and white photos with your iPhone?
 Capturing beautiful black and white photography may seem daunting, but it doesn’t have to be.
-In this article, you’ll discover 8 amazing secrets for black and white pictures–secrets that will immediately take your images to the next level!
+In this article, you’ll discover 8 amazing tips for black and white pictures–tips that will immediately take your images to the next level!

 1. Do A Bit Of Planning For The Best Black And White Photography

 If you want to create amazing black and white photos…

 …then you need to plan your shots in advance.

 The best photos take thought and previsualization.
 If you just go out and see what you can find, you probably won’t capture anything incredible.
 There will be too many things left up to chance.

 Instead, you should plan your shots in advance.

 Previsualize your images.
 Think about what you want to convey.

 Do you want to create a sense of awe and wonder?
 Then identify some huge buildings that you might include in your shots.

 For the photo above, I used a huge building as my focal point.
 Look at how the building conveys a sense of breathtaking power!